datadotworld/dwapi-spec/docs/quickstart.md

 Processing of uploaded files is asyncrhonous and finishes quickly.
 However, large files can take a few minutes to process.
 Once the dataset is in `LOADED` status, the data is ready to be consumed.

-Let's look at how you can check the status of a dataset
+Let's look at how you can check the status of a dataset.

 ## Retrieving dataset info